mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 Let's look at each of these and update our sample code as we go along.

 ## 4.3 Name variables to indicate type
-Now let's improve our code again by fixing the awful variable names.
+Let's improve our code again by changing the variable names.
 While they might make sense to one brain, they are inconsistent and misleading to another.
 We've purposely used plural variable names to illustrate how bad a practice *that* can be.
-We use our [JS Code Standard ][a] and named our variables by type.
-There's also a handy [reference cheat sheet][b] if we want to just focus on the rules and not the reasons:
+We use our handy [JS Code standard cheat sheet][b] to light the way:

 ```js
   function repeatFn ( arg_map ) {